 National Native Homeownership Coalition (NNHC)

-To enhance homeownership opportunities in tribal communities by bringing together key players and systems leaders in order to resolve barriers to homeownership on trust lands.
+The CICD established the National Native Homeownership Coalition (NNHC) in 2016 to enhance homeownership opportunities in tribal communities, especially on trust lands, by bringing together key players and systems leaders in order to resolve barriers to homeownership on trust lands.

 - Maximize housing choice